benjaminparry/benjaminparry.github.io/_posts/writing/2023-10-22-screaming-at-screens.md

 Obsidian is a great example ‘Do one thing and do it well’.
 It’s core feature set is relatively small but can be customised by a huge volume of community-created plugins.
 It’s offline-first so I’m not tied to an internet connection.
 Files are saved as Markdown files so it’s future friendly.

-Over the past year I’ve bending and twisting it to suit my needs, resisting the urge to feed systems my data and slowly retiring them outright.
+Over the past year I’ve bendt and twisted it to suit my needs, resisting the urge to feed other systems my data and slowly retiring them outright.